namecoin/namecoin-legacy/doc/build-osx.md

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, bitcoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, namecoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:

+    	scanelf -e ./src/namecoind

+or

-    `scanelf -e ./bitcoin`
+    	scanelf -e ./src/qt/namecoin-qt

     the output should contain:
 	STK/REL/PTL